sphinx-doc/sphinx/doc/latex.rst

 .. important::

-   At 8.1.0 it became possible to style separately the :dudir:`topic`, contents_, and :dudir:`sidebar` directives, and each acquired new defaults.
+   Since 8.1.0 it is possible to style separately the :dudir:`topic`, contents_, and :dudir:`sidebar` directives, and their defaults differ.
    See :ref:`additionalcss`.
-   The ``shadowsep``, ``shadowsize`` and ``shadowrule`` keys are kept for backward compatibility only.
+The next three keys are kept as legacy interface not distinguishing between the three directives.

 ``shadowsep``
     This legacy option sets the padding (same in all directions) simultaneously for the :dudir:`topic`, contents_, and :dudir:`sidebar` directives.

-    .. versionchanged:: 8.1.0 New separate defaults.
-See :ref:`additionalcss`.

 ``shadowsize``
     This legacy option sets the shadow width simultaneously for the :dudir:`topic`, contents_, and :dudir:`sidebar` directives.

-    .. versionchanged:: 8.1.0 New separate defaults.
-See :ref:`additionalcss`.

 ``shadowrule``
     This legacy option sets the border-width (same on all sides) simultaneously for the :dudir:`topic`, contents_, and :dudir:`sidebar` directives.

-    .. versionchanged:: 8.1.0 New separate defaults.
-See :ref:`additionalcss`.

 .. important::